-Daniel graduated from the University of North Florida with a B.S. in Biology in 2010 with a focus in Evolutionary Genetics before beginning graduate work at Florida Atlantic University with Marc Kantorow.
-During his graduate work, Daniel used modern molecular biology and bioinformatics tools to elucidate those processes that drive developmental and protective mechanisms of eye tissue.
+Daniel graduated from the University of North Florida with a B.S. in Biology in 2010 before beginning graduate work at Florida Atlantic University with Marc Kantorow.
+During his Ph.D., Daniel used modern molecular, cell biology, and bioinformatics tools to determine processes that drive developmental and protective mechanisms of eye tissue.
 This work culminated with the discovery that specialized eye tissue retains immunological features in the absence of classical immune cells to protect against environmental damage.
-Leveraging this work, Daniel began his time at NIH in the Nuclear Lymphocyte Laboratory in NIAMS where he gained training in multi-dimensional transcriptomics, epi-regulation and CRISPR/Cas9 before beginning in the Immunoregulation Laboratory at NIDDK.
-Daniel integrates state of the art sequencing and genome editing tools to dissect fundamental molecular mechanisms driving cell-state and cellular identity.
-By analysis of cell-specific epi-regulomes and downstream expressed molecules, Daniel’s work seeks to identify the underlying biological requirements altered in various modes of autoimmunity and complex disease.
-Under this umbrella, Daniel’s research aims to find those fundamental triggers so that they can be modulated and harnessed for the development of new therapeutics.
+Leveraging this work, Daniel started at NIH in the Laboratory of Nuclear Lymphocyte Biology in NIAMS where he trained in multi-dimensional transcriptomics, epi-regulation and CRISPR/Cas9 before beginning in the Immunoregulation Laboratory at NIDDK.
+Here, Daniel integrates state of the art sequencing, genome editing, and imaging to dissect fundamental processes driving various facets of immunity.
+His primary focus is in clarifying those mechanisms underlying inflammatory activation and shutdown.
+In 2021, Daniel was awarded a Office of Dietary Supplements Research Scholarship.